EndPointCorp/end-point-blog/2015/09/24/pgbouncer-user-and-database-poolmode.html.md

 ## test4 is thus running in transaction pool_mode due to the [users] setting
 ```

-There you have it—database-specific and user-specific PgBouncer pool_modes.
+There you have it—​database-specific and user-specific PgBouncer pool_modes.
 Note that you cannot
 yet do user *and* database specific pool_modes, such as if you want Alice to use transaction
 mode for database test4 and statement mode for test5.